raphnet/swpxlt/README.md

  - paltool : Palette manipulation/creation tool.
  - dither : A tool t help reduce colors (quantize) and dither with a computed or loaded palette.
  - png2vga : Convert PNG to a raw format suitable for VGA mode 13h.
+ - flicinfo : Display information about a FLI/FLC file, such as frame size, frame count, speed...
+ - flic2png : Convert a FLI/FLC file to a series of PNG files
+ - flicmerge : Take FLI/FLC or PNG files as input and merge them into a single FLC file
+ - flicplay : FLI/FLC playback tool using SDL

 ### swpxlt